How to Stop Exchange Server from Recreating Meetings?

 Use the Exchange Admin Center to review and modify delegate access settings that could be causing unintended calendar modifications.

-Exchange Server Event Logs may contain critical information on calendar-related errors so check it as well.
+Exchange Server Event Logs contain critical information on calendar-related errors, so check them if you wish to prevent Exchange Server from recreating meetings.

-You can also use free Microsoft SaRA to fix the errors at the admin level.
+You can also use free Microsoft Get Help to fix the errors at both the user and admin levels.

 Best Practices to Prevent Exchange Server from Recreating Meetings?

-When you forcefully stop new meeting creation in your Exchange Server it comes under a major change in its regular operations.
-So that is why recommended that you back up all the critical data for safekeeping.
+When you forcefully stop new meeting creation in your Exchange Server, it triggers a major change in its regular operations.
+So that is why I recommend that you back up all the critical data for safekeeping.

-Manually doing all the backup yourself is not a good idea as it can waste a lot of time and may lead to errors so instead use a purpose-built SysTools Exchange Export tool to pull out all the essential data.
+Manually doing all the backup yourself is not a good idea, as it can waste a lot of time and may lead to errors, so instead, use a purpose-built Professional Exchange Export tool to pull out all the essential data.

 Download Now Purchase Now